 Rick L. Burdick has served as a Director of CBIZ since October 1997, when he was elected as an independent director.
-On May 17, 2007, Mr. Burdick was elected by the Board to be its Lead Director, a non-officer position.
-Previously, in October 2002, he was elected by the Board as Vice Chairman, a non-officer position.
+On August 11, 2022, Mr. Burdick was appointed by the Board as its independent Chairman of the Board.
+Previously, in May 2007, Mr. Burdick was elected by the Board as its Lead Director, a non-officer position, and in October 2002, he was elected by the Board as Vice Chairman, a non-officer position.
 Mr. Burdick was a Partner at the law firm of Akin Gump Strauss Hauer & Feld LLP, and was a Partner in the firm from 1988 until his retirement in 2019.
 Mr. Burdick serves a non-executive Chairman on the Board of Directors of AutoNation, Inc.